Achieving eXcellence in Liberal Education

 - English Composition (appropriate test score or one course)

 - First-Year Writing Seminar (courses numbered 1111)

 - a W course of any level

 (one course before the end of the fourth semester)

-- One 100-level or 200-level W or Oral Communications Course
+- One 1000-level or 2000-level (or an additional W course of any level) or an approved Oral Communications Course

 - The Liberal Arts Requirement (thirteen courses)